ni/systemlink-operations-handbook/handbook/data-stores/mongodb.md

 - A user with the `readWriteAnyDatabase` or similar role.
 Refer to [Role-Based Access Control](https://docs.mongodb.com/manual/core/authorization/) for details.
 You reference this user in the MongoDB connection fields or connection string in **NI SystemLink Server Configuration**.

 !!!important
-    Due to a bug in a third-party MongoDB driver, SystemLink cannot connect to MongoDB instances where the MongoDB username either the `-` or the `_` character.
+    Due to a bug in a third-party MongoDB driver, SystemLink cannot connect to MongoDB instances where the MongoDB username contains either the `-` or the `_` character.

 ## Single Node vs Multi Node MongoDB Deployments